harness/developer-hub/docs/platform/connectors/artifact-repositories/connect-to-harness-container-image-registry-using-docker-connector.md

 ### Download Harness images to your registry

-1. Download the images you need from the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness), perform any tests or validations necessary for your organization's security policies, and then store the images in your private registry.
+1. Download the images you need from the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness) or the [Harness ECR public gallery](https://gallery.ecr.aws/harness), perform any tests or validations necessary for your organization's security policies, and then store the images in your private registry.

    :::warning